Bayesian open games: Bayesian open games

 \begin{proof} This result follows from the fact that Bayesian updating is natural in the bound type of a coend lens (\ref{naturalUpdate}). \end{proof}

-In the next definition we formalise the idea that a player in a game might be assigned a (game theoretic) type on which their utility function depends.
+In the next definition we formalise the idea that a player in a game might be assigned a (game-theoretic) type on which their utility function depends.
 We can do this simply using a Bayesian agent and a copying computation.